ckuloor/datacleanupproject/CodeBook.md

 ### The R code

-The source code in R language for the above cleanup process is placed in the run_analysis.R To run this code, simply place the run_analysis.R file in your working directory and execute the R command:
+The source code in R language for the above cleanup process is placed in the [run_analysis.R] (https://github.com/ckuloor/datacleanupproject/blob/master/run_analysis.R) source("run_analysis.R")

-source("run_analysis.R")

 ## Description of the result data